leaseweb knowledge base logo - white color on the orange background

 Assign Permission

-We will give the edit permission on the default namespace.
+We will give the edit permission on the default namespace:

-So we create a rolebinding called laurent-edit-role with the predefined ClusterRole edit and assigned it to the user laurent for the namespace default.
+We create a rolebinding called laurent-edit-role with the predefined ClusterRole edit and assigned it to the user laurent for the namespace default.

-We can then use the auth can-i subcommand of kubectl to see the change
+We can then use the auth can-i subcommand of kubectl to see the change:

 Revoke Permissions